sergkol557/lspp/README.md

 + Running in Current Directory/Folder
 + Running on Directory/Folder as argument and/or with multiple
 + Does not ignore entries starting with '.'
-+ Use a long listing format
++ Use a long listing format with colored permissions (green for read, yellow for write, red for execute)
 + Both: all with list

 ![Examples 01](assets/args.png)